each/draft-aname/draft-ietf-dnsop-aname.md

 has special knowledge of the target it can short-cut the substitution process, or it can use clever tricks such as client-dependant answers to make the answer more optimal.

+# ANAME loops {#loops}

+The ANAME sibling address substitution algorithm in (#subst) poses a challenge of detecting a loop between two or more ANAME records.
+This is different from detecting a CNAME loop.

+A CNAME record loop can be easily detected as there is a single component in the recursive resolution process which keeps the complete state of each DNS query.
+This component is usually a recursive resolver.
+When the resolver encounters a CNAME, it attempts to follow the CNAME by sending an additional query for the name in the CNAME target to a designed authoritative server.
+If the response from the authoritative server contains another CNAME, the resolver compares the CNAME target with the previously encountered CNAMEs and if there is a match, the loop is detected and the processing of the initial query stops.

+Similar loops may exist for ANAME records as well and may demonstrate when performing ANAME sibling address substitution in an authoritative server and also in a resolver.
+If there are two ANAME records in the authority of different servers and pointing to each other then each server will attempt to resolve the ANAME target independently.
+There is no longer a single component keeping the complete processing state and as a result the loop cannot be detected and broken explicitly.
+Instead, the servers need to rely on secondary symptoms indicating presence of the loop such as resolution timeouts.